414 Columbus Ave San Francisco, CA 94133

 During the years that Luigi and Maria ran the restaurant, it was completely family run as tables were waited on by daughters Anna and Anita and by daughter-in-law Lou.
 Even Anna’s husband Alberto Cipollina pitched in by doing the bookkeeping and cooking in the kitchen.
-Over time, Alberto and wife Anna took on a larger role managing the U.S. until 2004 when they retired and sold the restaurant to Gaspare Giudice and Benjamin Ruiz.
+Over time, Alberto and wife Anna took on a larger role managing the U.S. until 2004 when they retired and sold the restaurant.
 The restaurant was moved to 515 Columbus Ave until it closed down unexpectedly in April of 2015.

 The U.S. Restaurant has always been known as the place to enjoy Italian food in an atmosphere that felt just like nonna’s house on a Sunday afternoon.
 Grandparents and kids alike have enjoyed its family style atmosphere throughout the years and it was common for the staff to greet customers by name when they walked through the door.
 It has always been the neighborhood’s kitchen where everyone would see someone they knew.

-Today the long standing family run tradition continues as Alberto Cipollina, eager to resurrect his family’s involvement in the restaurant, along with the Mario Alioto family, join forces with Gaspare Giudice and Benjamin Ruiz, to keep the Unione Sportiva tradition alive at 414 Columbus Ave.
+Today, the long standing family run tradition continues as Alberto Cipollina, eager to resurrect his family’s involvement in the restaurant, along with the Mario Alioto family, are keeping the Unione Sportiva tradition alive at 414 Columbus Ave.
 The menu still features classic U.S. Restaurant Italian dishes plus authentic family recipes from Sicily.

 The restaurant may have changed ownership over the years and operated at different locations, but it has always been in North Beach – in the heart of the city’s Italian community.
 It is a living tribute to our parents, grandparents and other relatives who moved to San Francisco from Italy and settled here in North Beach in search of the American dream.